Loading

 Whether you run a client-based business on your own or with the help of many staff members, you can find the right app to help you manage your client appointments.
 Using a full-featured appointment booking tool can also cut down on the number of no-shows and late cancellations, and it can help you recoup cancellation fees easily by securing a credit card hold at the time of booking.
 And when you automate your booking software, you'll be able to use your energy to focus on the work that matters most.

 Originally written by Emily Irish and published in 2017, this article has had contributions from Jill Duffy, Kiera Abbamonte, and Emily Esposito.
-It was most recently updated in April 2023.
+The most recent update was in May 2024.

 Get productivity tips delivered straight to your inbox